colin-macrae/Yellowstone-Escape---VITE-REACT-version/README.md

 ## Yellowstone Escape
 A frontend web application for travelers to browse activities at Yellowstone National Park.

-A rebuild of my Vanilla JS Yellowstone Escape site, it was built with React, accessing the US National Parks and Services API.
+A ReactJS rebuild of my Vanilla JS Yellowstone Escape site, accessing the US National Parks and Services API.

 Live link: https://yellowstone-escape-reactjs.netlify.app/